 In this article:

-If you have poor or limited credit history, getting approved for a secured credit card can be easier than getting a traditional credit card, because secured cards are less risky for lenders.
-A secured card is a credit card that requires you to place a deposit of your own money as collateral in exchange for a line of credit.
+If you have poor or limited credit history, getting approved for a secured credit card can be easier than getting a traditional credit card.
+Because secured cards require you to place a cash deposit as collateral when opening the account, lenders can be less restrictive when approving applications.

 Why Secured Credit Cards Can Be a Good Option